THE FOLLOWING INFORMATION APPLIES TO THE NORTHERN AND EASTERN DISTRICTS OF TEXAS ONLY:

-The most commonly used and most commonly thought of chapter of the Bankruptcy Code.
-It is, usually, a liquidation of your non-exempt assets and a discharge of your liabilities.
-Almost anyone can declare bankruptcy under Chapter 7 limited by income and ability to repay debts.
+Chapter 7 is most commonly used and most commonly thought of chapter of the Bankruptcy Code.
+It is usually a liquidation of your non-exempt assets and a discharge of your liabilities.
 There are no provisions to cure defaults by making periodic payments under Chapter 7.
 A base fee for Chapter 7, is usually about 2/3 of a Chapter 13 base fee since the work is less.

 Chapter 12 is a provision of the bankruptcy code designed for family farmers.
 To qualify, one must be a “family farmer” with a regular annual income.
 A farmer is a person who receives more than 80% of his or her gross income from farming operations.
 Understandably, the use of this chapter is rare in Dallas.

 Chapter 13 has certain advantages over Chapter 7

 First, you may owe past due sums on secured property such as a house or car.
 Under Chapter 13, you can catch up over a period up to five (5) years.

 Second, it may be easier to operate a business under Chapter 13.
 Under Chapter 7, the Trustee may liquidate the business.
 Under Chapter 13, you may be able to operate your business.